Ease Of Use

 Writing While Distracted

 Sometimes while writing, you get in the zone and strive to block out the rest of the world and eliminate distractions.
 Grammarly’s real-time edits can easily become that distraction.
-Constantly seeing edits and errors as you write can break your focus.
+Constantly seeing edits and mistakes as you write can break your focus.
 At worst, it can derail your train of thought as you try to write.
 If you need to be in the zone, Grammarly might prove to be distracting.

 You can minimize these distractions by disabling Grammarly during the initial writing process.
 It is definitely useful in the revision process though.
 It will help you to identify inconsistencies and errors.
 Again, you would need to learn your personal preferences and make adjustments based on that.

 In terms of academic writing, there are several types of academic styles.
 A paper might need to follow APA, MLA, or any other number of styles.
 This means not all nuances are picked up on.
-Grammarly might misplace commas or other small errors just because each style has different expectations.
+Grammarly might misplace commas or other small mistakes just because each style has different expectations.
 This means you need to constantly keep in mind what the end goal is and following the correct citation styles.

 - Fast real-time results

-- Accurate and doesn’t make many mistakes
+- Accurate and doesn’t make a lot of mistakes

 - Easy to understand